-Each teacher and pupil of any school, public or private, shall, while attending classes in industrial art or vocational shops or laboratories in which caustic or explosive chemicals, hot liquids or solids, hot molten metals, or explosives are used or in which welding of any type, repair or servicing of vehicles, heat treatment or tempering of metals, or the milling, sawing, stamping or cutting of
+Each teacher and pupil of any school, public or private, shall, while attending classes in industrial art or vocational shops or laboratories in which caustic or explosive chemicals, hot liquids or solids, hot molten metals, or explosives are used or in which welding of any type, repair or servicing of vehicles, heat treatment or tempering of metals, or the milling, sawing, stamping or cutting of solid materials, or any similar dangerous process is taught, exposure to which may be a source of danger to the eyes, wear an industrial quality eye protective device, approved by the department of public safety.
+Each visitor to any such classroom or laboratory shall be required to wear such protective device.

 - a.
 For reasons of safety, certain shop areas require personal protection that meets industry standards: - 1.
 Footwear - 2.
 Safety glasses - 3.
 Hairnets/ hats - 4.
 Clothing/uniform - b.
 Students not having safety protection/prescribed uniform, as defined by the students' occupational program, will be assigned alternative shop activities and may not receive shop credit for the day.
 In addition, the student may be referred to the Director of Vocational Programs. - c.
 Only those body adornments which meet health and safety standards in trade areas as determined by the Vocational Director will be allowed.
 Failure to comply will be treated as insubordination. - d.
 One (1) pair of safety glasses will be provided to all new students at no cost to the students. - e.
 Lost or damaged safety glasses may be replaced at a cost of approximately \$3.00 in the Business Office. - f.
 Any student coming to school with a cast, on crutches, or restraint of any nature must report to the school nurse upon arrival at school on the first day of his/her return. - g.
 All students enrolled in shop programs where there is rotating machinery shall be required to maintain their hair styles at a length which is no longer than that which would cover the upper half of their ears.
 Pigtails and ponytails are not permitted.
 In addition, finger rings and loosely fitting neck ornaments are not permitted. - h.
 For the safety of our students, all students have been issued photo ID badges and lanyards.
 These badges and lanyards must be worn at all times and must be shown to faculty, staff or administration upon demand.
 Failure to do so will result in disciplinary action and referral to the Dean of Students.
-ID badges must be visible and attached to a MRVTHS breakaway lanyard that is worn around the neck and displaying the ID on the front of the student.
+ID badges must be visible and attached to a Monty Tech breakaway lanyard that is worn around the neck and displaying the ID on the front of the student.
 Students are provided with one ID badge and lanyard.
 If lost or damaged, replacement ID badges can be purchased in the Media Center at a cost of \$5.00.

-A. RIGHTS AND RESPONSIBILITIES OF MRVTHS STUDENTS
+A. RIGHTS AND RESPONSIBILITIES OF MONTY TECH STUDENTS

-(Resolution passed by the MRVTHS District Committee, April 5, 1972)
+(Resolution passed by Monty Tech District Committee, April 5, 1972)